tuxerator/burp/thesis/main.typ

 == Parallel Dual Dijkstra

 #cite(<Ghosh2023>, form: "prose") proposed the dual Dijkstra algorithm for finding POIs within a specified detour tolerance limit $epsilon$ which we developed a parallel version of.
-In order to parallelise the algorithm we run two Dijkstra at the same time starting from the source $s$ and destination $t$ similar to the double Dijkstra.
+In order to parallelize the algorithm we run two Dijkstra at the same time starting from the source $s$ and destination $t$ similar to the double Dijkstra.

 @par-dual-dijkstra describes the algorithm of both instances.
-Each instance uses its own a priority queue $Q$ over the distance to it's respective start node.
+Each instance uses its own a priority queue $Q$ over the distance to its respective start node.
 Every node $n$ additionally holds the distance to the start and a label which can be accessed with the functions $d(n)$ and $l(n)$.

 At the core of this algorithm is the shared data structure #smallcaps[Visited].